SLP-team/SLP-Core/README.md

 `java -jar SLP-Core_v0.2.jar train-test --train train-path --test test-path -m jm -o 6 -l java --cache`

 A break-down of what happened:
 - `train-test`: the 'mode' in which it ran: train and test in one go.
-You can also train first, store the model (and vocabulary) and then load it later using the separate `train` and `test` modes.
-Keep in mind that a saved model is useless without its vocabulary!
-You can either build it separately (using `vocabulary` mode), or let `train` mode save it for you after training
 - `--train`/`--test`: the paths (files, directories) to recursively train on
 - `-m` (or `--model`): the n-gram model type to use.
 Use `adm` for a better natural language model, `jm` is standard (and fastest) for code
 - `-o` (or `--order`): the maximum length of sequences to learn.
 The model complexity increases sharply with this number, and is normally no more than 5, but our tool can handle values up to about 10 on corpora of several millions of tokens, provided your RAM can too.
 6 is a good pick for Java code in our experience; performance might decrease for higher values.